doctorwidget/emacs-clojure-settings/snf_emacs_primer.rst

 Buffers:
 ========================

-``C-x C-b`` to list all current buffers.
+``C-x C-b`` Open buffer of buffers.
+It's buffers all the way down.
+Shortcut for ``M-x buffer-menu``.
+Also consider using ``M-x buffer-menu-other-window``.

-``C-x b`` (*not C-x C-b!*) gives a minibuffer to type the name of the buffer to
+``C-x b`` (*not C-x C-b!*) gives a minibuffer to type the name of the buffer to switch to.
-            switch to.
 Works much better than C-x C-b for multiple windows, loading the file into whichever window you were in when you issued the command.

 ``C-x s``   Save all unsaved buffers, but you must confirm *y/n* each one.
 ``C-x C-s`` Save the *current* buffer.